 Oxford Hills area hiking opportunities

 Healthy Oxford Hills offers two walking series, in the spring and the fall.
-Walking for the Health of It is an 8 -week series held on Thursdays from 4:30-5:30 pm exploring the walking trails of the greater Oxford Hills area.
+Walking for the Health of It is an 8-week series held once weekly from 4:30-5:30 pm exploring the walking trails of the greater Oxford Hills area.
 There is no charge and we welcome you for all or part of the walks.
 Check the website during March-April and in September for the exact starting dates.
 Please register at 1-866-609-5183 so we know how many to expect.

 If you can't make it to the walks please know that we have a Oxford Hills Trails Map available at many spots around the area.
 We have not been able to provide a link to this as it is in legal size.
 The Chamber of Commerce on Western Ave. in South Paris and our office at 165 Main St. in Norway has copies.
 Stop by to get a couple of the maps.